Banditolabs/Red-Planet-Express/docs/prd.md

 ## Problem Being Solved and Target Market

-There is currently a need for a way that people can ship both themselves and their items to Mars.
-Our company is Earchs premier Mars shipping service.
+This is a shipping service that will move people and items to Mars with a focus on customer service and accessibility.

 ## User Stories